 Look for evidence of parasitoid wasp cocoons in the bark crevices.
 There are native as well as four introduced parasitoids in Canada.
 Parasitoids may cause the sudden decline in numbers just when defoliation is greatest and larvae are most noticeable and abundant.
 All the more important to monitor for parasitoids at that time.

 Larvae and pupae may be removed from affected leaves.
 Remove heavily infested twigs.
-Use light to attract females to small host trees so that caterpillars can be monitored to determine hatch and feeding or controlled more easily.
+Use light to attract females to small host trees to determine egg hatch and caterpillar feeding to better launch control measures.

 See Table 2 in: